vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 ## What is vSphere Integrated Containers? {#whatis_vic}

-vSphere Integrated Containers comprises the following major components:
+vSphere Integrated Containers comprises three major components:

-- **vSphere Integrated Containers Engine**: A container engine that is designed to integrate of all the packaging and runtime benefits of containers with the enterprise capabilities of your vSphere environment.
+- **vSphere Integrated Containers Engine**, a container runtime for vSphere that allows you to provision containers as virtual machines, offering the same security and functionality of virtual machines in VMware ESXi&trade; hosts or vCenter Server&reg; instances.
-- **vSphere Integrated Containers Registry**: A Docker image registry with additional capabilities such as role-based access control (RBAC), replication, and so on.
+- **vSphere Integrated Containers Registry**, an enterprise-class container registry server that stores and distributes container images. vSphere Integrated Containers Registry extends the Docker Distribution open source project by adding the functionalities that an enterprise requires, such as security, identity and management.
+- **vSphere Integrated Containers Management Portal**, a container management portal that provides a UI for DevOps teams to provision and manage containers, including the ability to obtain statistics and information about container instances.
+Cloud administrators can manage container hosts and apply governance to their usage, including capacity quotas and approval workflows.

-Both components currently support the Docker image format. vSphere Integrated Containers is entirely Open Source and free to use.
+These components currently support the Docker image format. vSphere Integrated Containers is entirely Open Source and free to use.
 Support for vSphere Integrated Containers is included in the vSphere Enterprise Plus license.

 vSphere Integrated Containers is designed to solve many of the challenges associated with putting containerized applications into production.
 It directly uses the clustering, dynamic scheduling, and virtualized infrastructure in vSphere and bypasses the need to maintain discrete Linux VMs as container hosts.

-vSphere Integrated Containers Engine allows you, the vSphere administrator, to provide a container management endpoint to a user as a service.
+vSphere Integrated Containers allows you, the vSphere administrator, to provide a container management endpoint to a user as a service.
 At the same time, you remain in complete control over the infrastructure that the container management endpoint service depends on.
-The main differences between vSphere Integrated Containers Engine and a classic container environment are the following:
+The main differences between vSphere Integrated Containers and a classic container environment are the following:

 - vSphere, not Linux, is the container host:
   - Containers are deployed *as* VMs, not *in* VMs.